khorshedalam1/ReviveWastage/README.md

 # ReviveWastage V2.0
-### ReviveWastage V1 was developed by Avijit Bhaiya in 2020.
+### (The older Version of app) ReviveWastage V1 was developed by Avijit Bhaiya in 2020.
-In June,2021 I have been appointed to make another update of this app.
+# In June,2021 I have been appointed to make another update of this app.
-Where I've added new features like otp signup,user session, seller can track their product bids and buyer can make bid and finally notifications.
+## Where I've added new features like category based products,otp signup,user session, seller can track their product bids, buyer can place bids and finally notifications.
 ## About app:
 An app where you can sell, buy and bid on old used products.
 Such as old newspapers etc.
 1. User login with user session.
+(NEW UPDATE!!!)
-2. Otp signup
+2. Otp signup (NEW UPDATE!!!)
 3. User can sell products
 4. Other user can set bid for products.
 5. Seller can track, accept, reject bids from "My Products" activity.
+(NEW UPDATE!!!)
 6. If an order gets accepted by seller.
 Then buyer will receive Notification.
+(NEW UPDATE!!!)
-7. After receiving Notification buyer can confirm order by giving following details(name,phone,address,payment method)
+7. After receiving Notification buyer can confirm order by giving following details(name,phone,address,payment method) (NEW UPDATE!!!)
 8. If someone misses notification by mistake then he/she can track notification by this 🛎️ emoji in Deshboard Navbar.
+(NEW UPDATE!!!)
 9. All products are arranged in categories as per client’s requirement.
+(NEW UPDATE!!!)
+10. New UI.
+(NEW UPDATE!!!)

 ### UI
 ![WhatsApp Image 2021-07-25 at 7 12 56 AM](https://user-images.githubusercontent.com/81440732/126968262-69f2e565-b124-459d-bde0-643a333be043.png) ![WhatsApp Image 2021-07-25 at 7 12 56 AM (1)](https://user-images.githubusercontent.com/81440732/126968433-86c5ca57-0525-42df-bea9-43a9fbd4edc1.png) ![WhatsApp Image 2021-07-25 at 7 12 56 AM (2)](https://user-images.githubusercontent.com/81440732/126968624-11c7fb4e-860c-4c18-b661-80d3585c1326.png)